GlassOnTin/sdrplay_wrapper/README.md

 ### Streaming API

+**NOTE: This section describes the planned streaming API that will be implemented in a future release.**

-The SDRPlay wrapper provides a callback-based streaming API that allows you to receive IQ samples and handle events from the device.
-The key callback interfaces are:
+The future SDRPlay wrapper will provide a callback-based streaming API to receive IQ samples and handle events from the device.
+The planned callback interfaces are:

-- **StreamCallbackHandler**: Receives IQ sample data from the device
+- **StreamCallbackHandler**: Will receive IQ sample data from the device
-- **GainCallbackHandler**: Notified when gain changes occur
+- **GainCallbackHandler**: Will be notified when gain changes occur
-- **PowerOverloadCallbackHandler**: Notified when power overload conditions occur
+- **PowerOverloadCallbackHandler**: Will be notified when power overload conditions occur

-Here's a simple example:
+A simple usage example will look like this (NOT YET IMPLEMENTED):

 ```python
 import sdrplay